AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 <https://{clusterName}/api/v1-preview/tenants/{tenantId}/namespaces/{NamespaceId}/Assets?continuationToken={continuationToken}>; rel="last"
 ```

-These links can simply be followed to get the next, previous, first, and last page.
-Pagination search results timeout in 2 minutes if no pages are requested.
+These links can be followed to get the next, previous, first, and last page.
+If no pages are requested, the links to the next, previous, first, and last pages time out in 2 minutes.

 ## `Asset Faceted Search`